Languages of Venezuela: From the colonial period until the end of the 19th century

 The first studies of indigenous languages were carried out by catholic missionaries from Europe.
 Religious Jesuits, Capuchins and others developed the first forms of grammar and dictionaries of languages such as the Caribbean, Cumanagoto, Chaima and many more.

 The friar Matias Ruiz Blanco created in the second half of the 17th century a grammar and a dictionary of the Cumanagoto, as well as a catechism in that Caribbean language.

 The Jesuit Gilli conducted extensive studies of the Orinoco language in the mid-eighteenth century.
 Gilli studied the relation of the different languages and presented the existence of a series of matrix languages or families of languages, that would become one of the foundations of a classification of the South American languages.

 The monk Jerónimo José de Lucena, elaborated at the end of that century a vocabulary and translations of catechism of the Otomaco, Taparita and Yaruro languages.
 Another religious figure, most likely Miguel Angel de Gerona, elaborated on a compendium of the Pariagota language, spoken in Guayana during that century.

 Alexander Von Humboldt collected grammar and list of words on his trip to Venezuela in 1799-1800 and with that helped share information about these languages to European Linguists.
 His brother Wilhelm Von Humboldt used this material in his scientific works about the nature of languages.

 In the 20th century, father Basilio María of Barral produced a Warao-Spanish dictionary.
 The capuchin Cesáreo of Armellada wrote grammar and a dictionary of the Pemón language and compiled tales of the Pemona culture.

 In the 1960s, the American Henry A. Osborn conducted some studies on the morphosyntax and phonetics of the Warao language.

 Jorge Carlos Mosonyi was one of the most featured scientists at the end of the 20th century in the study of several original languages such as Karina.

 Marie-Claude Mattéi-Müller has done extensive work on the Yanomamö, Panare, Mapoyo, Hodï and Yawarana languages.
 These and other linguists have contributed to the production of the first literacy books for the first Venezuelan nations.

 Foreign languages

 Languages spoken by immigrants and their descendants are found in Venezuela.
-The most important are Chinese (400,000), Portuguese (254,000), Italian (200,000), Arabic (110,000), German (20,000) and English (20,000).
+The most important are Portuguese (254,000), Italian (200,000), Arabic (110,000), German (20,000) and English (20,000).

 Some people who live next to the border of Brazil speak Portuguese.
-In the areas located near to Guyana English language is used by some inhabitants, especially on San Martin of Turumban.
+In the areas located near to Guyana, English language is used by some inhabitants, especially on San Martin of Turumban.
 Colonia Tovar dialect, a dialect of German language, is spoken in the Colonia Tovar.